-Now that we know what the ideal gas law is, how can we use it to compute the mass of the air in your room?
+We can use the ideal gas law to compute the mass of air inside your room.

 The following assumptions are in order: